Mission: Impossible – Ghost Protocol: Music

 The musical score for Mission: Impossible – Ghost Protocol was composed by Michael Giacchino, who also composed the music for the third film and collaborated with Bird on The Incredibles (2004) and Ratatouille (2007), conducted by Tim Simonec and performed by the Hollywood Studio Symphony.
 As in previous installments, the score incorporates Lalo Schifrin's themes from the original television series.
 "Lalo is an amazing jazz writer.
 You know you can't write a straight-up jazz score for a film like this but you can certainly hint at it here and there," said Giacchino, explaining the stylistic influence generated by Schifrin's history with the franchise.
 A soundtrack album was released by Varèse Sarabande on December 13, 2011.

 Marketing

-In July 2011, a teaser trailer for Ghost Protocol was released illustrating new shots from the film, one of which being Tom Cruise scaling the world's tallest building, the Burj Khalifa in Dubai.
+In June 2011, a teaser trailer for Ghost Protocol was released in front of Transformers: Dark of the Moon, illustrating new shots from the film, one of which being Tom Cruise scaling the world's tallest building, the Burj Khalifa in Dubai.
 Moreover, prior to its release, the studio presented IMAX footage of the film to an invitation-only crowd of opinion makers and journalists at central London's BFI IMAX theater.
 One of the many scenes that were included was a chase scene in a Dubai desert sandstorm.

 During November 2011, the Paramount released a Facebook game of the film in order to promote it.
 The new game allowed players to choose the roles of IMF agents and assemble teams to embark on a multiplayer journey.
 Players were also able to garner tickets to the film's American premiere and a hometown screening of the film for 30 friends.